What we Believe to be True

 Timmy’s jigsaw piece comes from his three-year-old worldview.
 His overall puzzle is smaller and its pieces are larger.
 As Daddy is much older, his puzzle has grown in size yet the pieces that make it so has conversely shrunk.
 He is building with 10,000 pieces over Timmy’s 10.

 Daddy has outgrown Timmy’s beliefs and Timmy’s pieces simply will not fit (unless it is a belief that he is still Superman, in which case he may be able to cram it in somewhere).

 Now consider Grandpa trying to assist.
 With his years of extra experience, his puzzle is even larger than Daddy’s (his son).
 As his beliefs are further refined and with added extra connections he hs made between his beliefs and values, this makes his pieces smaller still.
 These smaller pieces will fit into Daddy’s puzzle no problem, but it is not a snug fit, there is room to move.

 Daddy can accept this piece, this belief, but has to create extra connections to accommodate it fully.
 This is our growth.
-We can more easily accept beliefs from other, more experienced people than ourselves but we cannot go backwards and accept beliefs of a child.
+We can more easily accept beliefs from other, more experienced people than ourselves but we cannot go backward and accept beliefs of a child.